-Liechtenstein’s overall economic freedom cannot be assessed in the 2013 Index because of a lack of sufficient comparable data.
-Those facets of economic freedom for which data are available have been individually scored.
+Liechtenstein’s economic freedom score remains unrated in the 2015 Index because of a lack of sufficient comparable data.
+Those aspects of economic freedom for which data are available have been individually scored.
 The country will receive an overall economic freedom score and ranking in future editions as more information becomes available.

-Prime Minister Klaus Tschütscher of the center-right Patriotic Union is Liechtenstein’s head of government, but Hans-Adam II, Prince of Liechtenstein and head of state, also wields considerable power.
+Prince of Liechtenstein Hans-Adam II is head of state, but his son Prince Alois wields considerable power as regent.
+The center-right Progressive Citizens’ Party won the March 2013 parliamentary elections, and Prime Minister Adrian Hasler now heads the government.
 Liechtenstein has a vibrant free-enterprise economy.
-Low taxes and traditions of strict bank secrecy (now relaxed) have contributed significantly to the ability of financial institutions to attract funds.
-However, the worldwide financial crisis led to a sharp contraction in the banking sector.
+Low taxes and traditions of strict bank secrecy (though less secret than before) have helped financial institutions to attract funds.
+Still, the worldwide financial crisis led to a sharp contraction in the banking sector.
 In 2009, the Organisation for Economic Co-operation and Development removed Liechtenstein from its list of uncooperative tax havens.
 The principality’s economy is closely linked to Switzerland, whose currency it shares, and the European Union.
-Liechtenstein is a member of the European Free Trade Association and the European Economic Area but is not a member of the EU.
+Liechtenstein is a member of the European Free Trade Association and the European Economic Area but not the EU.

-The trade regime is competitive and efficient, with no significant tariff barriers and minimal non-tariff barriers.
-Foreign investment is welcome, and the overall investment environment encourages dynamic private-sector growth.
+Liechtenstein has a 0 percent average tariff rate.
+The government maintains an open trade and investment regime and generally does not discriminate against foreign investors.
 There are no restrictions on repatriation of profits or currency transfers.
 Liechtenstein is a major financial center, particularly in private banking.
-The banking sector remains stable under a sensible regulatory regime.
+The banking sector remains stable under a prudent regulatory regime.